jlpatter/OldOrangeGitFish/README.md

-# eGitGUI
+# OrangeGitFish

 ![There's supposed to be an image here...](./fish.png)

-This is my electron Git GUI application!
+This is my electron Git GUI application, OrangeGitFish!
 I aim to provide the majority of features that git provides but within a GUI!

 Features so far: